 Ingredients

-- 3 onions
+- 3 medium onions

-- ⅓ cup all-purpose flour (40 g) to thicken the soup
+- ⅓ cup all-purpose flour to thicken the soup

-- 1 Tablespoon sweet ground paprika Hungarian-style
+- 1 Tablespoon sweet paprika powder Hungarian-style

-- ½ teaspoon caraway seeds crushed
+- ½ teaspoon crushed caraway seeds

-- 5 cups chicken broth (1.2 liter) or water
+- 5 cups vegetable broth or water

 - 2 bay leaves

-- ¼ teaspoon black pepper ground
+- ¼ teaspoon ground black pepper

 - ½ Tablespoon salt

-- 7 ounces sausage e.g. Polish kielbasa, 2 pieces each about 3.5 oz in weight
+- 7 ounces sausage e.g. Polish kielbasa

 Instructions